Stratis-Dermanoutsos/react-iso-localization/README.md

 This package is heavily dependent on [i18next](https://www.i18next.com), [iso-639-1](https://www.npmjs.com/package/iso-639-1) and setup to run in a [Vite](https://vitejs.dev) project.

+## Features

+- No Context or global state needed
+- Single-point setup
+- Use your own locales
+- 2-step process to support more languages

 ## Installing
 <!-- TODO -->